sami0880-kea/Miniprojekt/CONTRIBUTE.md

 # Miniprojekt

 Contributing to MiniProjekt WishCloud
-Thank you for your interest in contributing to WishCould!
+Thank you for your interest in contributing to WishCloud!
 We welcome contributions from everyone.

 Getting Started
 To get started, please follow these steps: